Robin of Sherwood

+Production

 Overview

-Richard Carpenter had previously worked with producer Paul Knight on two other dramas involving historical adventure, Dick Turpin (1979–1982) and Smuggler (1981).
+Richard Carpenter had previously worked with producer Paul Knight on two other dramas involving historical adventure, Dick Turpin (1979-1982) and Smuggler (1981).
 For their next project, Carpenter and Knight decided to have their production company Gatetarn do an adaptation of the Robin Hood legend.
 With the aid of television producer Sidney Cole, Carpenter and Knight were able to create a production deal for the show.
 Goldcrest Films, the US network Showtime, HTV and Gatetarn agreed to fund the series.
+Carpenter drew on the 1950s TV series The Adventures of Robin Hood and the 1973 film Wolfshead: The Legend of Robin Hood as inspirations for Robin of Sherwood.
+Carpenter also used the books Robin Hood by the historian J. C. Holt and The God of the Witches by the folklorist Margaret Murray as sources for the program.
 Robin of Sherwood was more expensive than Carpenter and Knight's previous series; each episode of Robin of Sherwood cost around £500,000 to film.
 Filming on Robin of Sherwood began in 1983.
 The show premiered in 1984, on ITV in the UK and on Showtime in the United States.
 There were three series, composed of a two-hour opening episode and 24 one-hour long episodes, although the pilot is sometimes screened as two one-hour episodes.
 The episodes comprising "The Swords of Wayland" were transmitted as one episode in the UK on their original screening, on a bank holiday weekend in 1985.
 The show was shot on film and almost entirely on location, mostly in the northeast and southwest of England; HTV West in Bristol was the base of operations, and most of the filming was done in and around Bristol and its surrounding counties.
-Primary locations were the Blaise Castle Estate in North Bristol and Vassals Park to the south.
+Primary locations were the Blaise Castle Estate and Vassells Park.
 Some of the forest scenes were shot near Bradford-on-Avon.

-Robin of Sherwood is one of the most influential treatments of the core Robin Hood legend since The Adventures of Robin Hood, featuring a realistic period setting and introducing the character of a Saracen outlaw.
-Carpenter also added fantasy elements to the story (which had not appeared in previous TV versions of the legend).
-These included Robin's supernatural mentor Herne the Hunter, Robin gaining a magic sword called Albion, and the outlaws battling against black magicians and demons as well as the Sheriff and his henchmen.
+Robin of Sherwood is one of the most influential treatments of the core Robin Hood legend since the classic film The Adventures of Robin Hood.
+It featured a realistic period setting and introduced the character of a Saracen outlaw.
+Carpenter also added fantasy elements to the story, which had not appeared in previous TV versions of the legend.
+These included Robin's supernatural mentor Herne the Hunter, Robin's magic sword Albion, and appearances by black magicians and demons.